 In chemistry, chemical phenomena are investigated at the molecular and electron levels to explore universal principles in nature.
 Such basic investigations have been developed for creating new chemical compounds, finding solutions for environmental pollution and energy problems, and understanding life phenomena at the molecular level.
 Thus, in the future, chemistry will be increasingly important.

-The 70th CSJ Award for Young Chemists, the Chemical Society of Japan
+Mr. Risheng Li, CSJ Student Presentation Award 2022, the Chemical Society of Japan

 Students are assigned to a laboratory and carry out their graduate research in an active atmosphere under a professor’s leadership while maintaining close contact with faculty staff, graduate students, and researchers from Japanese and overseas institutions.
 By presenting their research results at laboratory seminars, their graduation thesis presentation, and the conference of the Chemical Society of Japan, they take their first steps as chemists.